maziac/DeZog/design/EmulatorInterface.md

 ### Break (CTRL-C)

-To pause/break the server (DeZog) send a single 0x03 character.
+To pause/break the server (DeZog) sends a single 0x03 character.
 The gdbstub does not send any reply.

 To get a reply (also to know when to continue) DeZog will not send a single CTRL-C but follow it always by a register read to get a reply from the gdbstub.